relevantGRC/grc_portfolio/CONTRIBUTING.md

 All contributions will go through the following review process:

-1. Initial review by a project maintainer
+1. Initial review
 2. Technical validation of any code
 3. Documentation review
 4. Final approval and merge

-We aim to review all pull requests within 7 days, but please be patient as all maintainers are volunteers.
+I aim to review all pull requests within 7 days, but please be patient as I manage this repository in my spare time.

 ## Recognition